tangaiyun/nicewow-en/README.md

 # Nicewow

 #### Introduce
-A tool to WOW and SIMILAR ONLINE games more fun, especially for multi-boxing players
+A tool to make WOW more fun, especially for multi-boxing players.
+Because Blizzard has broken the FollowUnit API, so many addons which support "auto follow" can't work as design,such as [autofollow](https://www.curseforge.com/wow/addons/autofollow).

 #### Installation